ViciousBadger/larion-world-generation/README.md

 I can heavily recommend playing with [Distant Horizons](https://modrinth.com/mod/distanthorizons) and pre-generating your world to allow the scale of the terrain to strike awe from the get-go.

 I also recommend using [William Wyther's Overhauled Overworld](https://modrinth.com/datapack/william-wythers-overhauled-overworld-(datapack)) as a complimentary worldgen datapack as it is frankly a work of art and its visual style fits Larion perfectly.
 Be sure to use the datapack version, if you use WWOO as a mod you may run into issues with load order.
+If you find that mountains are "chopped off" at around Y=320, please open the WWOO .zip archive in for example 7zip and delete the files at these locations:
+- `1-20-5-overlay/data/minecraft/dimension_type/overworld.json`
+- `1-21-overlay/data/minecraft/dimension_type/overworld.json`
+- `data/minecraft/dimension_type/overworld.json`

 Some seeds will spawn you in water or on a tiny island in the middle of nowhere.
 If you want a bit more predictability when creating a world, I would